Why Join FHARA, Inc.

 Dear Fellow Ham,

 As chairman of the Fort Herkimer Amateur Radio Association, Inc. (FHARA) membership committee, and on behalf of its many members, I would like to encourage you to attend one of our meetings to see what we are all about.
 We are a non profit organization.
 Meetings are every 2nd Wednesday of the month at the 911 Center, located on Lou Ambers Drive, Herkimer, NY at 7 p.m.
 (Follow signs to Herkimer County Community College).
 We usually have coffee and cookies.

 We generally have a program of interest to offer and the general public is invited.
-Recent programs have included, a presentation by Bud Hippesley W2RU on towers, Chris Bouck KB4CMF about Field Day, Dave Geiser W5IXM on RoHS and various other subjects.
-Other programs have included a presentation by the National Weather Service, on SKYWARN.
+Recent programs have included, a presentation by Chris Bouck KB4CMF about Field Day, Dave Geiser W5IXM on RoHS and various other subjects.
+Other programs have included presentations by the National Weather Service on BASIC SKYWARN and Winter Weather.
 Additional programs include; APRS, Packet, HF, disaster preparedness, satellites and many more.

-The FHARA is closely aligned with Herkimer County Amateur Radio Emergency Service (ARES) and Radio Amateur Civil Emergency Service (RACES) and supports two RACES emergency repeaters.
+The FHARA is closely aligned with Herkimer County Amateur Radio Emergency Service (ARES) and Radio Amateur Civil Emergency Service (RACES) and supports three RACES emergency repeaters.
 FHARA members have helped construct, maintain, and are able to use these repeaters full capabilities.
 Herkimer County ARES/RACES holds its meetings in conjunction with FHARA meetings.
 Most members of the FHARA also belong to ARES/RACES.
 There is no charge for becoming a member of ARES/RACES, but a registration form must be submitted.

 An ARES / RACES net is held each Monday night, at 7 p.m. on the 145.110 repeater.
 Check-inís are also accepted from the 147.045, and the 147.090 repeaters.
 This is a training net.
 The purpose is to train and inform our ARES / RACES members in the proper use of radio procedures during an emergency.
 We prepare for emergencies by conducting an annual Simulated Emergency Test (SET).
 We work closely with local government agencies during times of emergency.